snowplow/snowplowanalytics.com/_posts/2020-03-05-snowplow-android-tracker-1.4.0-released/index.md

 Tracker.init(trackerBuilder);
 {% endhighlight %}

-It will automatically report any internal tracker error.
-These will be fundamental for the troubleshooting of unexpected behaviour of the tracker.
+It will automatically report any internal tracker error to the configured Snowplow collector.
+These will be fundamental for the troubleshooting unexpected behaviour of the tracker.
-The sequence of those events can be sent to the Snowplow support team for analysis in order to spot tracker issues or the source of unexpected behaviour in advance.
+For Snowplow Insights customers, the sequence of tracker diagnostic events can be sent to the Snowplow support team for analysis in order to spot tracker issues or the source of unexpected behaviour.

 “unstruct_event_com_snowplowanalytics_snowplow_diagnostic_error_1”: {
       “className”: “Tracker”,